-This memo is intended to be parallel in structure to a companion document for Packet Loss ("A One-way Packet Loss Metric for IPPM") [2].
+This memo is intended to be parallel in structure to a future companion document for Packet Loss.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [6].
 Although RFC 2119 was written with protocols in mind, the key words are used in this document for similar reasons.
 They are used to ensure the results of measurements from two different implementations are comparable, and to note instances when an implementation could perturb the network.